-Ringling College of Art and Design maintains a professional work and academic environment in which all employees and students are treated with respect and dignity.
+Ringling College of Art and Design strives to maintain a professional work and academic environment in which all employees and students are treated with respect and dignity.
 A vital element of this atmosphere is the College's commitment to equal opportunities and the eradication of discriminatory practices including harassment, with the goal to provide an academic and institutional climate of non-harassment.
-Forms of harassment that are encompassed by this policy include harassment based on sex, age, gender, color, race, national or ethnic origin, religion, marital status, sexual orientation, gender identity or expression, disability, veteran status, genetic information, or any other basis prohibited by law.
-Harassment is specifically prohibited by state and federal law and instances of harassment may result in both civil and criminal liability on the part of the individual harasser as well as the College.
+Forms of harassment that are encompassed by this policy include harassment based on sex, age, gender, color, race, national or ethnic origin, religion, marital status, sexual orientation, gender identity or expression, pregnancy, disability, veteran status, genetic information, or any other basis prohibited by law ("Protected Traits").

+Harassment on the basis of a Protected Trait is specifically prohibited by state and federal law and instances of harassment may result in both civil and criminal liability on the part of the individual harasser as well as the College.
 Harassment's destructive impact wastes human potential, demoralizes employees and students, and perpetuates the tendency for further unacceptable behavior.
 For these reasons, the College is opposed to harassment in any form in its workplace and activities.
 This policy establishes procedures to address problems and questions regarding harassment in a prompt, discreet and fair manner.
 All employees and students are expected to comply and cooperate with its provisions and in accordance with the code of professional ethics.